svenfuchs/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--Running `git svn rebase` every once in a while makes sure your code is always up to date.
 You need to be sure your working directory is clean when you run this, though.
 If you have local changes, you must either stash your work or temporarily commit it before running `git svn rebase` — otherwise, the command will stop if it sees that the rebase will result in a merge conflict.-->

 Wenn Du `git svn rebase`ab und an ausführst, stellst Du sicher, dass Dein Code immer up-to-date ist.
-Du musst Dir aber sicher sein, dass Dein Arbeitsverzeichnis "sauber" ist, bevor Du den Befehl ausführst.
-Wenn Du lokale Änderungen hast, musst Du Deine Arbeit vor dem `git svn rebase` entweder stashen oder temporär commiten.
-Anderenfalls wird die Ausführung des Befehls angehalten, wenn das Rebase in einem Merge-Konflikt enden würde.
+Du musst Dir aber sicher sein, dass Dein Arbeitsverzeichnis sich in einem sauberen Zustand befindet, bevor Du den Befehl ausführst.
+Wenn Du lokale Änderungen hast, musst Du Deine Arbeit vor dem `git svn rebase` entweder mit `git stash` zwischenspeichern oder einen temporären Commit durchführen.
+Anderenfalls wird die Ausführung des Befehls gestoppt, falls das Rebase in einem Merge-Konflikt enden würde.

 ### Probleme beim Benutzen von Branches ###

 <!--When you’ve become comfortable with a Git workflow, you’ll likely create topic branches, do work on them, and then merge them in.
 If you’re pushing to a Subversion server via git svn, you may want to rebase your work onto a single branch each time instead of merging branches together.
 The reason to prefer rebasing is that Subversion has a linear history and doesn’t deal with merges like Git does, so git svn follows only the first parent when converting the snapshots into Subversion commits.-->

-Wenn Du Dich an den Git-Workflow gewöhnt hast, wirst Du höchstwahrscheinlich Zweige für Deine Arbeitspakete anlegen, mit ihnen arbeiten und sie anschließend wieder mergen.
+Wenn Du Dich an den Git-Workflow gewöhnt hast, wirst Du höchstwahrscheinlich Zweige für Deine Arbeitspakete anlegen, auf ihnen arbeiten und sie anschließend wieder zusammenführen.
 Wenn Du mit `git svn` auf einen Subversion-Server pushst, führst Du am besten eine Rebase-Operation in einen einzigen Zweig durch anstatt alle Zweige zusammenzufügen.
-Der Grund dafür, das Rebase zu bevorzugen, liegt darin, dass Subversion eine lineare Historie hat und mit dem Merge-Operationen nicht wie Git es tut.
-Daher folgt `git svn` nur dem ersten Elternelement, wenn es Snapshots in Subversion-Commits umwandelt.
+Der Grund dafür, Rebase zu bevorzugen, liegt darin, dass Subversion eine lineare Historie hat und mit dem Merge-Operationen nicht so umgeht wie Git es tut.
+Daher folgt `git svn` nur dem ersten Elternelement in der History, wenn es Snapshots in Subversion-Commits umwandelt.

 <!--Suppose your history looks like the following: you created an `experiment` branch, did two commits, and then merged them back into `master`.
 When you `dcommit`, you see output like this:-->

-Angenommen, Deine Historie sieht wie folgt aus: Du hast einen Zweig mit dem Namen `experiment` angelegt, zwei Commits durchgeführt und diese dann anschließen mit `master`zusammengeführt.
+Angenommen, Deine Historie sieht wie folgt aus: Du hast einen Zweig mit dem Namen `experiment` angelegt, zwei Commits durchgeführt und diese dann anschließen mit `master` zusammengeführt.
 Führst Du nun ein `dcommit` durch, sieht die Ausgabe wie folgt aus:

 	$ git svn dcommit
 	Committing to file:///tmp/test-svn/trunk ...